itsme-Muthu/Typing_Speed_Test/README.md

 Additionally, the application provides a result verdict after each test, summarizing the user's performance and highlighting areas for improvement.
 The backend server, built with Node.js and Express, connects to a MySQL database to store and retrieve users' highest WPM scores.
 With an intuitive interface featuring real-time feedback and the ability to restart tests, the Typing Test application aims to provide an effective platform for individuals looking to improve their typing efficiency and overall keyboard skills.

-To download and run your Typing Test application files from your GitHub repository on your local machine, follow these steps:

 ---

+<b>To download and run your Typing Test application files from your GitHub repository on your local machine, follow these steps:</b>

-Step 1: Clone the Repository
+<b>Step 1: Clone the Repository</b>
 1) Open Terminal (Command Prompt or Git Bash):
   - On Windows, you can use Command Prompt or Git Bash.
   - On macOS or Linux, use the Terminal.